konami99/supabase-oauth-client/README.md

 # Supabase OAuth Client via AWS Bedrock AgentCore

-A Node.js/Express web app that performs a Supabase OAuth 2.0 authorization code flow using AWS Bedrock AgentCore as the identity broker.
+A Node.js/Express web app that authenticates users with Supabase (email/password), then performs a Supabase OAuth 2.0 authorization code flow using AWS Bedrock AgentCore as the identity broker.
 AgentCore handles PKCE generation, the token exchange, and stores the resulting access token in its token vault.

 ---